Roxbury School District

-The Roxbury School District is a community public school district that serves students in kindergarten through twelfth grade in Roxbury Township, in Morris County, New Jersey, United States.
+The Roxbury School District is a community public school district that serves students in pre-kindergarten through twelfth grade in Roxbury, in Morris County, in the U.S. state of New Jersey.

-As of the 2018–19 school year, the district, comprising seven schools, had an enrollment of 3,551 students and 328.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.8:1.
+As of the 2023–24 school year, the district, comprised of seven schools, had an enrollment of 3,389 students and 316.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.7:1.

-The district's high school also serves students from Mount Arlington, who attend as part of a sending/receiving relationship.
+The district's high school also serves students from Mount Arlington, who attend as part of a sending/receiving relationship; there were 160 students sent from Mount Arlington in 2023–24.

+History

+Roxbury High School was established in 1903, operating on the top floor of a two-story building that served all grades in the township.
+When it was established, the high school served students from Chester Township, Hopatcong, Jefferson Township, Mount Arlington, Mount Olive and Randolph, who attended as part of sending/receiving relationships, with tuition paid by their local school districts.
+Capacity led the district to terminate all of the sending relationships by 1955, other than with Mount Arlington.
+After a referendum was passed by voters in 1959, construction of a standalone facility was completed in 1961, with the building dedicated on November 25, 1961, as the first to be named Roxbury High School.
+A new building was constructed next to the original high school and opened for the 1972–73 school year.

-The district is classified by the New Jersey Department of Education as being in District Factor Group "GH", the third-highest of eight groupings.
+The district had been classified by the New Jersey Department of Education as being in District Factor Group "GH", the third-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 Schools

-Schools in the district consists of the following (with 2018–19 enrollment data from the National Center for Education Statistics) are:
+Schools in the district consists of the following (with 2023–24 enrollment data from the National Center for Education Statistics) are: